 Stairlift Cost and Other FAQs

-Several factors can drive the cost of a stairlift:
+Several factors drive the price of a standard straight indoor stairlift installation:

-No, but if you itemize your taxes, check with your tax preparer.
-If you qualify, be sure to obtain a written recommendation from your doctor.
-Some veterans who served during certain conflicts, not necessarily in, may qualify for some assistance.
-This benefit generally extends to their spouses.
-Also some communities such as Lakewood, Shaker Heights & Geauga County offer some financial assistance to qualified seniors for home improvements that address accessibility in their homes.
-Cuyahoga homeowners with property values up to $250K can apply for a low interest (0% - 3%) -10 yr.
-2022) loan through the Cuyahoga County Housing Enhancement Loan Program available at most Key & Huntington Banks.
-Check with your local government before signing any purchase to buy agreements.
+Veterans who served, and not necessarily in combat, during the Korean, Vietnam, Iraq, Afghanistan, etc. conflicts should contact the VA for possible funding.
+(This benefit generally extends to their spouses).
+Also, some communities such as Lakewood, Shaker Heights & the Geauga County Department on Aging offer some financial assistance to qualified seniors for home improvements that address accessibility in their homes.
+In 2022, Cuyahoga homeowners with property values up to $250K can apply for a low interest (0% - 3% / 10 yr.
+2022) loans through the Cuyahoga County Housing Enhancement Loan Program available at most Key & Huntington Banks.

 Our lifts are installed onto the steps with support brackets which are secured to your steps with screws.